Nothing's more valuable than peace of mind.

 LMCU is committed to ensuring the safety of our members’ information.
 However, dishonest individuals are continually working hard to find new ways to scam.
 One of the best defenses against fraud is to remain educated.
 Once you know how to identify threats to your personal and financial information, you'll know how to minimize the risks of becoming an identity theft victim.

-Phishing is a scam to collect valuable information such as credit card, social security numbers, usernames and passwords.
+Phishing is a scam to collect valuable information such as credit card or social security numbers, usernames, and passwords.
 These emails will claim to be from a company you know and trust.
-They usually ask you to ‘update’ or ‘validate’ your account information.
-It often threatens some type of consequence such as ‘your debit card will be deactivated’.
-The message directs you to a website that looks legitimate, but is not.
+They usually ask you to "update" or "validate" your account information.
+It often threatens some type of consequence such as "your debit card will be deactivated".
+The message directs you to a website that looks legitimate but is not.

-Never reply to an email you receive that is requesting your personal information, never open an attachment or click on the link provided in the email.
-It is best to type the URL address directly in to your browser.
+Never reply to an email you receive that is requesting your personal information and never open an attachment or click on the link provided in the email.
+It is best to type the URL address directly into your browser.

-If the message appears to be from a legitimate source, contact that sources main phone number - not the number provided in the email or phone message – and verify.
+If the message appears to be from a legitimate source, contact that source's main phone number —not the number provided in the email or phone —and verify.

 Additionally, you could receive a call that says LMCU on your Caller ID, but it is really from a fraudster pretending to be us.
 For more information on Caller ID spoofing, visit: https://www.fcc.gov/spoofing.